iTerner/Sarcasm-Detection/README.md

-# Behind the Scenes Of Sarcasm Detection Model
+# Behind the Scenes Of Sarcasm

 ## Table of contents